 Chia seeds are rich in omega-3 fatty acids, which make up to 30% of their composition, making them an idyllic raw material for the production of quality oil.
 Apart from producing oil, chia seeds are also popular as a healthy snack or in addition to many dishes.
 These seeds do not contain gluten and you can use it as a pseudo-grain, like buckwheat seeds.
 There are many reasons why you should include them in your diet.

 Chia seeds in the diet

-Chia seeds (You can find it here) are a great diet for diabetics, as they slow down the absorption of carbohydrates in the digestive system, which prevents sudden changes in blood sugar levels.
+Chia seeds are a great diet for diabetics, as they slow down the absorption of carbohydrates in the digestive system, which prevents sudden changes in blood sugar levels.
 And chia seeds are classified as natural drugs for Type 2 diabetes due to this feature.

 They are rich in fiber, which helps good digestion (28 grams of chia seeds contains as much as 11 grams of fiber – a third of the recommended daily dose).
 Chia seeds help in weight loss by giving a feeling of satiety (in the digestive system they absorb 10 times more water than their size and